wp-plugins/community-events/readme.txt

 1. To see a link for the full schedule in the 7-day box, set the address of the full schedule page in the Community Events settings.

 == Changelog ==

+= 1.3.4 =
+* Corrected PHP warnings and problem with calendar in admin interface

 = 1.3.3 =
 * Adds option order events by name or start time